-In the physical world, boundaries are easy to observe, touch and feel.
+In the physical world, boundaries are easy to observe, touch, and feel.
 Your bedroom has a door.
 Your backyard has a fence.
 Your city has a city-limits and so on.
 Physical boundaries have different shapes and looks, but they all communicate the same message: this is my property, there are rules, and this is how I expect you to behave if you cross my property lines.
 Once people cross your property lines, it becomes your responsibility for what happens on your property.

 In relationships, these lines are not physical, and they are not visible.
 You have to exert a lot more effort to define your boundaries and to protect them.
-What is a rule of thumb when it comes to your personal boundaries?
+What is a rule of thumb when it comes to your boundaries?
 Keep bad things out and let good things in.
 Boundaries enable you to draw a line between you and other people.
 They differentiate between ownership and responsibility.

 In his bestselling book Boundaries, Dr. Henry Clout explains that “Boundaries show you where you end someone else begins."
 Setting boundaries is healthy and a sign of responsibility.
-When you set boundaries, you express your respect to yourself, others, your time and your talents.
+When you set boundaries, you express your respect to yourself, others, your time, and your talents.

-In order for you to create great boundaries, you have to be able to say no to people and to hold held them accountable.
+For you to create great boundaries, you have to be able to say no to people and to hold held them accountable.
 It is not easy to tell your family or boss “no”, but you have to learn how to say “no” firmly but respectfully.
 You also have to be able to see people make mistakes or even fail.
 Our first instinct is to jump in and help others, but we have to resist the urge to save everyone.
 People need to fail so they can learn.